 Take a stroll back in time with a walk through one of the area’s historic towns of Occoquan or Old Town Manassas.
 These towns offer the perfect atmosphere for groups looking to do a shopping excursion, progressive dinner or dine-around experience.

 Situated along the railroad, Old Town Manassas played a crucial role in the Civil War.
 Discover the town’s rich history at the Manassas Museum then wander through an eclectic mix of shops and restaurants.
-Arrange a tea at The Things I Love, which also sells home accessories, or sip wine at the Opera House Gourmet store.
-Get a taste of Louisiana at Okra’s Cajun Creole or authentic Italian cuisine at Monza.
+Arrange a tea at The Things I Love, which also sells home accessories.

-For groups looking to find today’s hottest brands for less, arrange a trip to Potomac Mills- Virginia’s largest outlet mall.
-Discover more than 200 shops and eateries including Bloomingdale’s The Outlet Store, Last Call by Neiman Marcus and Saks Fifth Avenue OFF 5TH.
-Potomac Mills staff can also arrange scavenger hunts throughout the mall, special meal deals and coupon books for groups of 10 or more.
+For groups looking to find today’s hottest brands for less, arrange a trip to Potomac Mills– Virginia’s largest outlet mall.
+In addition, Potomac Mills staff can also arrange scavenger hunts throughout the mall, special meal deals and coupon books for groups of 10 or more.
+Groups can also find discounted shopping at the Manassas Mall as well as premier shopping at Virginia Gateway.

 A Paranormal Experience

 Looking to get spooked?
 Plan a group tour through Prince William and Manassas’ historic haunts.
 Ghosts have allegedly roamed the streets for years, making flames dance, doors close and stairs creek.
-Some visitors have seen Civil War soldiers haunting street corners or spirits peeking out of the windows of historic homes.
+In fact, some visitors have seen Civil War soldiers haunting street corners or spirits peering out of the windows of historic homes.

 Plan a guided ghost tour of Historic Occoquan where an Indian appears in a bathroom mirror at Occoquan Inn and where merchants have stories about merchandise being strewn around their stores by ghosts.